Reducing sidewall compaction in field crops

-Jasa provides some excellent recommendations for reducing sidewall compaction when planting into less than ideal soil moisture conditions in the following articles: “Tips to Reduce Sidewall Compaction” and “Avoid Sidewall Compaction with Planter and Planting Adjustments.”
+Jasa provides some excellent recommendations for reducing sidewall compaction when planting into less than ideal soil moisture conditions in the following articles: “Tips to Reduce Sidewall Compaction”, “Avoid Sidewall Compaction with Planter and Planting Adjustments” and "Avoiding Sidewall Compaction at Planting."
 A few of Jasa’s recommendations are listed below:

 - Reduce the down pressure on both the gauge wheels and the closing wheels.
 This is one of the most important adjustments you can make to avoid sidewall compaction.

-- Try to leave some crop residue over the row to delay soil drying and opening of the seed furrow.
+- Try to leave some crop residue over the row to delay soil drying and reduce crusting.

 - Level the planter from front to rear or possibly operate it slightly tail down to improve seed-to-soil contact and seed furrow closing.
 The closing wheel arm must be level for angled closing wheels to function properly.

-- Use seed firmers to improve seed-to-soil contact when using two spoked closing wheels per row to breakup sidewall compaction.
+- Use seed firmers to improve seed-to-soil contact when using two spiked closing wheels per row to breakup sidewall compaction.

 - Staggering the closing wheels will reduce the potential for the seed furrow to open up as the soil dries.
-If using one spoked wheel and one standard rubber wheel, place the spoked wheel in front.
+If using one spiked wheel and one standard rubber wheel, place the spiked wheel in front.

 Sidewall compaction will reduce your crop’s yield potential right from the start of the growing season.
 Try to be patient and wait for suitable planting conditions if possible.
 If this is not possible, follow the recommendations provided by Jasa to reduce sidewall compaction.